ayanahmad04/IPL-data-EDA-and-ML-Prediction/README (5).md

-# IPL Match Winner Prediction
+# IPL EDA and Match Winner Prediction

 This project uses machine learning to predict the outcome of an IPL (Indian Premier League) match during the second innings based on real-time match data.